intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @togglebit  A language is a tool.
+My hammer, however, is very left
+> wing... ¬_¬

 > @myndzi you were talking about receivers earlier and i realized that
 > go's method pattern is basically an inversion of control: instead
 > of the code being the base unit and attaching data to  it, the data is